uci-cbcl/genomix/README.md

 What is Genomix?
 -------
-Genomix is a parallel genome assembly system.
+Genomix is a parallel genome assembly system built from the ground up with scalability in mind.
-It can assembly the large amount of gene fastq data in a short time.
+It can assemble large and high-coverage genomes from fastq files in a short time and produces assemblies similar to [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) or [Ray](http://denovoassembler.sourceforge.net/) in quality.
-Genomix using the [De Bruijin Graph](http://en.wikipedia.org/wiki/De_Bruijn_graph) to represent the connection between the K-mers.
+Genomix uses the [De Bruijin Graph](http://en.wikipedia.org/wiki/De_Bruijn_graph) to represent the assembly and cleans, prunes, and walks the graph completely in parallel.
-Genomix employ the [Pregelix](http://hyracks.org/projects/pregelix/) system to deal with the message based graph computations, include path merge, graph cleaning and scaffolding.

-Pregelix is an open-source implementation of the bulk-synchronous vertex-oriented programming model for large-scale graph analytics, which scales to very large clusters and very large graphs.
+Under the hood, Genomix employs [Pregelix](http://hyracks.org/projects/pregelix/), a graph-based, bulk-synchronous parallel message-passing framework.
+We currently handle graph compression, cleaning and scaffolding.
+Pregelix is an open-source implementation of Google's Pregel system, the bulk-synchronous parallel vertex-oriented programming model for large-scale graph analytics, allowing Genomix to scale to very large clusters and very large graphs.
-Pregelix have been designed to make efficient use of available main memory to produce results quickly.
+Pregelix uses main memory as far as it's available, and seemlessly and efficiently spills to disk.
+This allows us to to produce results quickly but also allows us to scale the process to arbitrarily-sized graphs.
-It enable the Genomix system can scale to a large, cheap cluster and also run 100x faster than the Hadoop based solutions.
+Genomix can run on a single machine or scale to large, cheap clusters and in our benchmarks, can run 100x faster than Hadoop-based solutions.

 Usage
 ------